MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/embedding-sdk.md

 ## Using the canvas apps embedding SDK and documentation

-The new canvas app embedding SDK is a preview feature that requires you to sign up before you can use it.
-To sign up for the feature and view the documentation, go [here](https://go.microsoft.com/fwlink/?linkid=2091411).
+The new canvas app embedding SDK is a preview feature that requires you to sign up as an insider before you can use it.
+To sign up for the feature and view the documentation:

+1. Join as an insider by visiting <https://experience.dynamics.com/insider>.
+2. Search for the program: **PowerApps Embedding SDK Preview**.